Cappahccino/SB-MCP/README.md

 # Supabase MCP Server

-A Model Context Protocol (MCP) server that allows Claude and other LLMs to interact with Supabase to perform CRUD operations on Postgres tables and invoke Edge Functions.
+A Model Context Protocol (MCP) server that allows Claude and other LLMs to interact with Supabase to perform CRUD operations on Postgres tables.

 ## Features